-Theme Question/Comment Response Property Impact to property value; and, Will I be compensated?
-Hydro One's real estate representatives will work closely with directly impacted property owners to acquire land rights for transmission ROW that would cross their property.
-Our goal is to secure voluntary property settlements, utilizing project specific Land Acquisition Compensation Principles.
-These principles set out the process between Hydro One and property owners to attain voluntary property settlements, and have been tailored to the Project based on local characteristics of the region and feedback we've heard to date.
-Each impacted property owner will be will presented with a formal offer based upon the information contained in a property specific, independent third party appraisal report.
-If deemed applicable by the independent third party appraiser, Hydro One's offer will take into consideration Injurious Affection, which is a payment offered when reductions to the market value of the remainder of the property, occur as a result of Hydro One's use and interest in the property.
-This analysis takes into consideration various attributes - such as the separation distance between the residence and transmission line and/or location of the transmission crossing on the subject property - and whether a loss of value is likely to result from the proposed transmission line.
-If deemed applicable by the third party appraiser, an injurious affection payment will be made.
-Property If I am not a directly impacted property owner, will I be compensated?
-As a part of our practices, Hydro One is offering compensation to landowners who have the new transmission line directly on their property.
-This compensation is being offered for Hydro One to build and host our new infrastructure on these lands.
-Property What if a farmer doesn't want to sell their land?
+THEME QUESTION/COMMENT RESPONSE Impact to property value Hydro One's real estate representatives will work closely with directly impacted Will I be compensated? transmission ROW that would cross their property.
+Our goal is to secure voluntary p Land Acquisition Compensation Principles.
+These principles set out the process betwee voluntary property settlements, and have been tailored to the Project based on loca we've heard to date.
+Each impacted property owner will be will presented with a forma in a property specific, independent third party appraisal report.
+If deemed applicab Hydro One's offer will take into consideration Injurious Affection, which is a payment of the remainder of the property, occur as a result of Hydro One's use and inter- consideration various attributes - such as the separation distance between the resider the transmission crossing on the subject property - and whether a loss of value is like line.
+If deemed applicable by the third party appraiser, an injurious affection payment If I am not a directly impacted property owner, As a part of our practices, Hydro One is offering compensation to landowners who will I be compensated? their property.
+This compensation is being offered for Hydro One to build and host o Property What if a farmer doesn't want to sell their land?
 Do you have any expropriation ability?
-Hydro One's goal is to secure voluntary property settlements which would grant Hydro One the ability to construct, operate and maintain the transmission line.
-The OEB does provide additional provisions to seek land rights, however, we will seek to work closely with landowners in a fair, transparent and consistent manner to provide them with a choice in Hydro One either acquiring an easement or fee simple interest (ownership) of the lands required for the Project corridor.
-Hydro One has developed project specific Land Acquisition Compensation Principles to incent landowners to reach voluntary agreements.
-Property Will there be agreements for the new line?
-In order to construct the line, Hydro One will require new land rights, and our goal is to secure voluntary property settlements using project specific Land Acquisition Compensation Principles, which would grant Hydro One the ability to construct, operate and maintain the transmission line.
-These principles will provide property owners the choice of Hydro One either acquiring an easement or ownership of the lands required for the Project corridor.
-Additionally, there will be various agreements required through the pre-construction phase of the Project as well as to facilitate construction of the Project.
-These agreements come in the form of Access Agreements and Option Agreements.
-The details of these agreements will be shared with property owners traversed by the line and can be further discussed one-on-one with their dedicated real estate representative.
+Hydro One's goal is to secure voluntary property settlements which would grant Hydro maintain the transmission line.
+The OEB does provide additional provisions to seek closely with landowners in a fair, transparent and consistent manner to provide them an easement or fee simple interest (ownership) of the lands required for the Project specific Land Acquisition Compensation Principles to incent landowners to reach volu Will there be agreements for the new line?
+Do we have to pay rent to maintain your land?
+In order to construct the line, Hydro One will require new land rights, and our goad using project specific Land Acquisition Compensation Principles, which would grant and maintain the transmission line.
+These principles will provide property owners the easement or ownership of the lands required for the Project corridor.
+Additionally, there will be various agreements required through the pre-construction construction of the Project.
+These agreements come in the form of Access Agreement these agreements will be shared with property owners traversed by the line and cardicated real estate representative.
+Hydro One's Land Acquisition Compensation Principles provide property owners the easement or fee simple interest (ownership) of the lands required for the Project corri- the required transmission right-of-way to Hydro One in fee, the landowner may licence from Hydro One.